Understanding COVID-19 Data

 St. Luke’s knows coronavirus data viewed alone or displayed without context does not provide a clear or accurate view of pandemic activity in our community.
 To help you navigate the numbers, please first review the key metric descriptions below, as they explain each data point included on the dashboard and why it matters.

 - COVID Tests Dashboard - The testing numbers below are St. Luke’s-specific data.
-They are important because they give us visibility into how the disease is spreading in the communities we serve, which helps us anticipate hospitalizations 1-3 weeks down the road.
+They give us visibility into how the disease is spreading in the communities we serve, which helps us anticipate hospitalizations 1-3 weeks down the road.
 The main graphs show system-wide data.
 Use the map to filter data by county.

-- St. Luke's COVID-19 Testing by Day - this data shows the overall number of COVID tests administered by St. Luke's each day (grey bar), how many of those tests are pending results (light blue bar), and how many of those tests showed COVID-positive results (dark blue bar).
+- St. Luke's COVID-19 Testing by Day - this data shows the overall number of COVID tests administered by St. Luke's each day (entire bar), how many of those tests are pending results (light blue), how many of those tests showed COVID-positive results (dark blue) and how many of those tests showed COVID-negative results (grey).

 - It's important to note that St. Luke's tests symptomatic patients in our hospitals and in the community, as well as high-priority asymptomatic patients (those without symptoms), such as patients ready for transfer from a St. Luke's hospital to a shared living facility (like a nursing home) and patients preparing for a planned surgery or procedure at St. Luke's.
 Test results come back negative for most asymptomatic patients, so including these asymptomatic tests in the dashboard provides an accurate picture of tests administered each day, but it also lowers the percentage of COVID-positive results in a way that may not accurately reflect community transmission activity.